lochsh/pbt-talk/notes.md

         assert all(x <= y for x, y in zip(result, result[1:]))
 ```

-This is better &ndash; we are now testing for lists with  between 2 and 100
+This is better in some ways &ndash; we are now testing for lists with  between
-elements long, containing random integers in the range &plusmn;1000.
-There are
+2 and 100 elements long, containing random integers in the range &plusmn;1000.
-some difficulties here:
+However, there are some difficulties here:

 * This test may pass sometimes and fail others.
 Even though it may have failed
   in the past, we don't have a record of the example that caused it to fail.

-* Although this is more general than the single example based test, it still
-  relies on us choosing which range of values we want to test.
+* There is no direction to our random search.

 A property based testing framework can help resolve these issues.